Prabez Tablets is a brand of medicine containing the active ingredient rabeprazole sodium.

 What is in this leaflet

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking PRABEZ against the benefits expected for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking PRABEZ against the benefits this medicine is expected to have for you.

 Keep this leaflet with your medicine.
 You may need to read it again.